A Good Marriage

 Benefits of a good marriage

-A good marriage that is established on the personal, social, and spiritual factors that are described above provides men and women with a secure and stable foundation for their ongoing growth and development through a lifetime of changing responsibilities and opportunities.
+A good marriage that is established on the personal, psychological, social, and spiritual factors that are described above provides men and women with a secure and stable foundation for their ongoing growth and development through a lifetime of changing responsibilities and opportunities.
 This foundation includes a family that is related to them by inherited characteristics and qualities that are stronger than just those that are acquired through social relationships.
 A good marriage is God’s nest or basic human community for the care of each generation of human beings that are born into this world.
 A good marriage provides a real visible model of love, human love for one another and divine love for humanity.
 A good marriage is a very GOOD gift that a man and a woman can give to each other.
 It will not only bless them with much happiness during their lives together, but it will also bless their children, the generation of relatives from which they came, and the society and communities in which they live.
 And these blessings of marriage can be GOOD forever.